RamonMeffert/elm-gossip/README.md

 yarn build # or npm build
 ```

-This will generate a `/docs/`<sup>1</sup> directory.
+This will generate a `docs`<sup>1</sup> directory.
 You can upload this directory to a web server or run a local web server from this directory (e.g. `python3 -m http.server`) to see the project.
+Since Elm is compiled to Javascript, uploading the compiled files is all you need to do – you don't have to start a web server as everything runs client side.

 ---